JMoneyGU/GU_Deck_Tracker/README.md

 **Known Bugs**

--Cards shuffled into your opponents deck will appear as if they were shuffled into your deck instead
+- Cards shuffled into your opponents deck will appear as if they were shuffled into your deck instead
+- Choose One Cards (Like Canopy Barage) will shuffle
+- Weapons sometimes go into your deck when played